Volume Ten, Number Three

 - Won’t PERM be a disaster for employers, since if DOL approves the labor certification in 45-60 days and the combined processing application is immediately submitted to CIS, the employee is free to transfer to another employer after 180 days?Possibly, but this primarily applies to abusive employers.
 For as long as I can remember, certain employers would stretch out both the labor certification and the adjustment of status process, just so the employee could not change jobs.
 Now, the shoe is on the other foot.
 Most of the employees that we adjust stay with their sponsoring employers for many years.

 - PERM largely eliminates the State Workforce Agencies (SWAs) from the labor certification process.
 However, employers still must obtain a Prevailing Wage Determination (PWD) from the SWA where the job is located.
 Is there a standard form under PERM for requesting a PWD?Of course not!
-Each state has its own form, most of which we have posted on our “Department of Labor: Immigration Resources” page at
+Each state has its own form.

 The bill now goes to the Senate where its fate is far from clear.